 Puffins are some of Iceland’s cutest residents, attracting many tourists and bird watchers each year who are keen to observe them.
 In fact, more than 50% of the world’s puffin population comes to Iceland to breed each year.
 There are up to 10 million puffins who live on the shores and nest in the cliffs of Iceland, so you’re sure to spot some of these colourful birds on your visit to Iceland.

 There are many different places you can see puffins in Iceland, but some areas are likely to offer you more success than others.
 We’ve put together a list of the top places of where to find puffins in Iceland so you can be sure not to miss this magnificent bird.
-Bear in mind that for most locations, the best time of year to find puffins in Iceland is between early May and late August.
+Bear in mind that for most locations, the best time of year to find puffins in Iceland is between April and late August.

 Westman Islands